jcsmesquita/cordova-speechrecognition/README.md

 Aim
 -----------------------------------------------------
 Implements Android's speech recognition without the google dialog popup.
-Recognition is done as a one-shot, this plugin is not suitable for continuous recognition.
+Recognition is done in one-shot mode, this plugin is doesn't implement continuous recognition.

 This plugin is heavily based on the following implementations:
 * [SpeechRecognitionPlugin](https://github.com/macdonst/SpeechRecognitionPlugin)